vulkano-rs/vulkano-www/content/guide/compute_pipeline/compute_pipeline.md

 layout(local_size_x = 64, local_size_y = 1, local_size_z = 1) in;
 ```

-We want to invoke the Compute shader 65536 times in total, once for each element in the buffer.
+We want to invoke the compute shader 65536 times in total, once for each element in the buffer.
 But in practice we are going to ask the GPU to spawn 1024 ***work groups***, where each work group
 has a ***local size*** of 64.
 This line of code declares what the *local size* is.
 Each element of
 the local size corresponds to one invocation of the shader, which gives us 1024 * 64 = 65536